 Today was a mishmash of many different things.
 All the therapies from today were canceled as a result of Emmett’s fever.
 Dr. Pattie is a bit different, and so we made it to that.
 She’s known Emmett since before he was born and understands about the fevers.

-I suppose the main focus for this post will be on the therapy session with Dr. Pattie.
+I suppose the main focus of this post will be on the therapy session with Dr. Pattie.

 When the boys and I arrive, we usually do so about 15 minutes early because they like their routine and the waiting room.

 When Dr. Pattie comes out to get us, you can see the boys get excited because they love her.
 I don’t use the word love lightly either.
-They absolutely adore Dr. Pattie and in many ways, they see her as an extension of our family.
+They adore Dr. Pattie, and in many ways, they see her as an extension of our family.

 The boys will go to the snack room and get their snacks before we all head downstairs to the giant playroom.

 Gavin will claim his usual chair and typically digs into this giant castle toy while Elliott and Emmett play whatever they feel like playing that day.